WICG/scroll-to-text-fragment/README.md

 This extends the existing support for scrolling to anchor elements with name attributes, as well as DOM elements with ids, to scrolling to other textual content on a web page.
 Browsers first attempt to find an element that matches the fragment using the existing support for elements with id attributes and anchor elements with name attributes.
 If no matches are found, browsers then attempt to parse the fragment as a text snippet specification.

 The Open Annotation specification already specifies a [TextQuoteSelector](https://www.w3.org/TR/annotation-model/#text-quote-selector).
-This proposal has been made quite similar to the TextQuoteSelector in hopes that we can extend and reuse that processing model rather than inventing a new one, albeit with a stripped down syntax for ease of use in a URL.
+This proposal has been made similar to the TextQuoteSelector in hopes that we can extend and reuse that processing model rather than inventing a new one, albeit with a stripped down syntax for ease of use in a URL.

 ### Additional Considerations